pascalgolec/StructuralDDP.jl/docs/src/index.md

 ### Monotonicity and concavity

+From experience, these two options can lead to orders of magnitude speedup.

 The `monotonicity` keyword allows the solver to exploit the monotonicity of the choice of next period's state in the current state.
 Put differently, if ``s^{d*}_{t+1}`` is the optimal choice for ``s^{d*}_t``, then the optimal choice for ``s^{d'}_t \geq s^{d*}_t`` is ``s^{d'}_{t+1} \geq s^{d*}_{t+1}`` (keeping fixed the other state variables).
 The default is `false`.

 The `concavity` keyword allows the solver to exploit the concavity of the value function in the choice of next period's state.
 Put differently, if ``V(s^{d'}_{t+1}, s^d_t, s^s_t) < V(s^{d*}_{t+1}, s^d_t, s^s_t)``, then also ``V(s^d_{t+1}, s^d_t, s^s_t) < V(s^{d'}_{t+1}, s^d_t, s^s_t)`` for any ``s^d_{t+1} > s^{d'}_{t+1}``.
 The default is `false`.

 A handy way to check whether the problem fulfils these conditions is the `compare` function.
-It checks whether tow different solutions are identical:
+It checks whether two different solutions are identical:

 ```julia
 sol = solve(prob; concavity=false)